• Skip to primary navigation

 doll kind

-Mole Rats in Space: (age 7+): a cooperative game for older kids.
-Players work together to and use strategy to help the mole rats build a ship before the evil Snake attacks.
+Space Escape: (age 7+): a cooperative game for older kids.
+Players work together and use strategy to help the mole rats build a ship before the evil Snake attacks.

 Strong Suit: this game is so cool because it not only fosters cooperation but also enhances social skills and confidence.
 Kids work together and use their own personal strengths to help grow the tower.